matys1/lab1-web/README.md

-# This repo will hold my HTML, CSS and JS exercies as I go through the book
+# This repo will hold my HTML, CSS and JS exercies as I go through the book.